carlotacb/Lemmings/README.md

 ## Contributing

 Because this is a academic project is not possible to contribute directly to this repo.
 Said that, feel free to fork it and to expand it in your own way!
-In order to do assure that you have the following:
+In order to do that assure that you have the following:

 - **A computer.**
 - **A C++ compiler**.
 Even thought is not necessary, [VisualStudio 2017](https://www.visualstudio.com/es/downloads/) is advised in order to streamline the process.